 Although I loved Spanish Andalucia when we drove from Madrid to the Costa del Sol, up to Granada, down to Seville and the white villages of Malaga, Driving Over Lemons: An Optimist in Spain has been sitting on a shelf in my travel library for a long time.
 I knew it was about an Englishman settling in Spain.

-I thought, “I really have my fill of Englishmen and Americans going through the exercise in Italy or France (or Spain) of building/remodeling, mispronouncing words so that they became obscenities, blaming their lack of progress on a manana attitude, and then falling in love with the romance of it all.” ” Spare me,” I thought.
-To comment and
+I thought, “I really have my fill of Englishmen and Americans going through the exercise in Italy or France (or Spain) of building/remodeling, mispronouncing words so that they became obscenities, blaming their lack of progress on a manana attitude, and then falling in love with the romance of it all.” ” Spare me,“ I thought.

-(Since 1998 when the first book came out, Chris Stewart has written two more, so I’m even further behind than I thought.)
+(Since 1998 when the first book came out, Chris Stewart has written two more books on Spain, so I’m even further behind than I thought.)
 Driving over Lemons (1998) is kind of that sort of book, and kind of not that sort of book.
 Chris Stewart already spoke very good Spanish when he decided to buy a property in Spain.
 And he has experience as a farmer, so he understands what it takes to really work the land.
 These two factors help with the third essential–he melds into the neighborhood.
 And as anyone who has ever moved into a small town anywhere knows, that is no small feat.